ethereum/execution-apis/src/engine/specification.md

 Client software **MUST** expose Engine API at a port independent from JSON-RPC API.
 The default port for the Engine API is 8550 for HTTP and 8551 for WebSocket.

+## Versioning

+The versioning of the Engine API is defined as follows:
+* The version of each method and structure is independent from versions of other methods and structures.
+* The `VX`, where the `X` is the number of the version, is suffixed to the name of each method and structure.
+* The version of a method or a structure **MUST** be incremented by one if any of the following is changed:
+  * a set of method parameters
+  * a method response value
+  * a method behavior
+  * a set of structure fields
+* The specification **MAY** reference a method or a structure without the version suffix e.g. `engine_executePayload`.
+These statements should be read as related to all versions of the referenced method or structure.

 ## Message ordering

 Consensus Layer client software **MUST** utilize JSON-RPC request IDs that are strictly